T

 Ask first

-A hearty hunter's stew made with sauerkraut, fresh cabbage, various meats (often pork), mushrooms, and prunes.
+A hearty hunter's stew made with sauerkraut, fresh cabbage, various meats (pork, beef, game), and often mushrooms and prunes.
 Flour is sometimes used as a thickener.

 Żurek

 A sour rye soup, often served with sausage and egg.
-The base is fermented rye flour, which is not gluten-free.
+The base is fermented rye flour, which is naturally gluten-free, but thickeners like wheat flour can be added.

 Gołąbki

-Cabbage rolls filled with minced meat and rice, served in a tomato sauce.
-Rice is gluten-free, but the filling may sometimes include breadcrumbs or flour, and the sauce could be thickened with flour.
+Cabbage rolls stuffed with minced meat and rice, served in a tomato sauce.
+Rice is gluten-free, but cross-contamination is possible, and some recipes may include breadcrumbs.

 Placki ziemniaczane